Border Guard Bangladesh: Future modernization programme

 BGB has adopted a long term modernization plan named "BGB Vision 2041" in 2017.
 The plan intends to make BGB a well-trained, well-equipped and technologically advanced force.

 In short terms, BGB plans for structural and manpower expansion.
 A new region (equivalent to division) will be raised in Ramu of Cox's Bazar.
 Three new sectors (equivalent to brigades) will be raised at Ali Kadam of Bandarban, Naogaon and Jessore.
 Eight new battalions will be formed at Jhikargacha of Jessore, Meherpur, Khagrachari, Boro Mowdok of Bandarban, Gazipur, Narayanganj and Kulaura.
 Two riverine battalions will be raised in BGB at Nildumur of Shatkhira and Teknaf of Cox's Bazar.
 They are the first two units of BGB who will be able to operate in riverine borders and chars (River island).
 The number of personnel will be increased from 50,000 to 65.000 soon.
 124 Border Out Posts (BOP) and 70 heli-support BOPs are being set up in the border areas of hilly districts along the border with Myanmar.
 128 Border Sentri Posts (BSP) are being constructed between the distant BOPs.
 BGB members are being equipped with bulletproof vests and ballistic helmet.

 A Quick Response Force will be established for BGB.
 The force will work to supply modern arms and ammunition swiftly to border points in case of any emergency.
 For smooth operation in the border areas, border roads are being constructed.
 In BGB day 2017, the then prime minister of Bangladesh, Sheikh Hasina said that the government has undertaken a plan to construct a total of 3,167 km ring road across the borders with India and Myanmar.

 BGB has already bought two Mi-171E helicopters from Russia for its aviation wing at a cost of Tk.
 355.10 crore.

-To effectively monitor the border, BGB plans to add modern technology to border management.
-The plan is to set up cameras, night vision goggles and infrared sensors throughout the border.
-BGB plans to achieve 3I (Information, Identification, Intervention) capabilities in the border in long term.
-Having Radar and Satellite monitoring facilities in the border are also planned.
+BGB has initiated a technological modernization program aimed at establishing "3I" (Information, Identification, and Intervention) capabilities within its border management framework.
+This strategy involves the deployment of integrated surveillance systems, including infrared sensors, night-vision equipment, and closed-circuit television cameras, to monitor border zones.
+Future expansion of this initiative includes the integration of radar systems and satellite monitoring facilities to enhance long-term situational awareness and intelligence gathering.

+Under the Premiership of Tarique Rahman, the BGB has started using drones for better surveillance.
+On September 1, 2026, home minister Salahuddin Ahmed inaugurated the School of Border Surveillance and Drone Warfare, a specialised training institute for training soldiers regarding drones.